cal-adapt/climakitae/README.md

 **A powerful Python toolkit for climate data analysis and retrieval from the Cal-Adapt Analytics Engine (AE).**

-Climakitae provides intuitive tools for accessing, analyzing, and visualizing downscaled climate model data, enabling researchers and practitioners to perform comprehensive climate impact assessments for California.
+Climakitae provides intuitive tools for accessing, analyzing, and visualizing downscaled CMIP6 data, enabling researchers and practitioners to perform comprehensive climate impact assessments for California.

 > [!WARNING]
 > This package is under active development.
 APIs may change between versions.